-Always keep balance and not overloaded when carrying a tray.
+- Always keep balance and do not overload when carrying a tray.

-Don’t walk too fast or rushing in the restaurant.
+- Don’t walk too fast or rush into the restaurant.

-Palm and underarm should be right below the heaviest part of the tray after the dishes or drinks or service items are put on.
+- The palm and underarm should be right below the heaviest part of the tray after the dishes drinks or service items are put on.

-Carefully use both hands when carrying rectangular bussing tray (If applicable).
+- Carefully use both hands when carrying a rectangular bussing tray (If applicable).

-Tray mat or tray liner, if required, must be designed to fit the tray, clean, free of holes and non-slip.
+- A tray mat or tray liner, if required, must be designed to fit the tray, clean, free of holes, and non-slip.

 5. Other Points to note while handling trays: